History of the Kansas City metropolitan area: Native Americans

 Missouri joined the Union in 1821 and, after the Treaty of St. Louis in 1825, the 1,400 Missouri Shawnees were forcibly relocated from Cape Girardeau to southeastern Kansas, close to the Neosho River.
 In 1826, the Prophet Tenskwatawa established a village in Argentine, Kansas.
-During 1833, only the Black Bob's band of Shawnee resisted the relocation efforts.
+During 1833, only chief Black Bob's band of Shawnee resisted the relocation efforts.
 They settled in northeastern Kansas, near Olathe and along the Kansas River in Monticello, near Gum Springs.
 Tenskwatawa died in 1836 at his village in Kansas City, Kansas (ed., the White Feather Spring marker notes the location).

 Early European settlers

 The language of the first European settlement in Kansas City was French.
 In 1821, 24-year-old François Gesseau Chouteau, nephew of René Auguste Chouteau, set up a permanent trading post in the great bend in the Missouri River that makes up the Northeast Industrial District (crossed today by Chouteau Trafficway).
 He referred to the post as "the village of the Kansa".
 In 1825, after natives agreed to leave the westernmost six miles of Missouri to the confluence of the Kansas, the area was referred to as "Chouteau's".
 In 1826, Chouteau moved his trading post to higher ground, Troost Avenue and the river, following a flood.
 He also financed the first Catholic church, which was built on Quality Hill.

-The area was soon populated by trappers, scouts, traders, and farmers, leading to the incorporation of Jackson County, Missouri, in 1827 and the founding of the town of Independence, located approximately 10 mi from the river junction, as its county seat.
+The area was soon populated by trappers, scouts, traders, and farmers, leading to the incorporation of Jackson County, Missouri, in December 1826 and the founding of the town of Independence a few months later, located approximately 10 mi from the river junction, as its county seat.
 As the number of farmers increased, the fur traders retreated northward.
 In 1831, Moses Grinter established a ferry on the Kansas River on the old Indian trail by the Kaw's water.
 Grinter was one of the earliest permanent white settlers in the Kansas City, Kansas, area.